-The Department of Mathematical Sciences offers a professionally oriented Master of Arts degree program in Statistics.
+The Department of Mathematics and Statistics offers a professionally oriented Master of Arts degree program in Statistics.
 The lively and versatile curriculum focuses on training that is applicable in the real world, and the program aims to prepare skillful statisticians and data scientists for professional careers in industry.
 The track includes an integral lab component that emphasizes the practice of contemporary data analysis and exposes students to methods, software and theory commonly used in applications of statistics.

 The program requires courses specific to the area of statistics, and the student is required to finish ten 4-credit courses and two 1-credit capstone seminars for a total of 42 credits, to be finished in two years.
 An exit exam or final thesis is not required.
 See the Curriculum page for a sample schedule and the course catalog.